subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 where $m_i = E(\sigma_i)$ is the (thermodynamic) average of the spin at site $i$.
 For a ferromagnet clearly $-1\le m\le 1$ since each of the $m_i$ have a common sign.
 However this is not the case for spin glasses, the $m_i$'s can assume both positive and negative values.
 Since the random interactions $J_{ij}$ are symmetrically distributed around the origin, it follows that $m=0$ for the SK model, so that the average magnetization cannot be used as an order parameter.

 So how can we characterize the magnetized phase in the SK model?
-If a low temperature phase exists for the SK model, there must some spin configurations that are more likely to occur than others.
+If a low temperature phase exists, there must some spin configurations that are more likely to occur than others.
 Edwards and Anderson suggested that we use the following order parameter instead

 $$ q_{EA} = \lim_{N\rightarrow\infty}{1\over N}\sum_i m_i^2 $$